Join millions and take the HeForShe pledge today!

-Created by UN Women, HeForShe is a solidarity movement which provides a systematic approach and a targeted platform on which men and boys can engage and become change agents towards the achievement of gender equality.
-The innovative approach to addressing gender inequality has resulted in gained momentum around gender talks.
+HeForShe is a social movement campaign providing a systematic approach and targeted platform through which men and boys become agents of change for the achievement of gender equality.

-According to UN Women, achieving gender equality requires an inclusive approach that both recognizes men and boys as partners for women’s rights, and acknowledges how they also benefit from this equality.
-Since the launch of HeForShe campaign on 20 September 2014 by UN Secretary-General Ban Ki-moon and UN Women Global Goodwill Ambassador, Emma Watson, hundreds of thousands of men from around the world including Hollywood actor Matt Damon and Ex-President Barack Obama have endorsed the movement.
+According to UN Women, achieving gender equality requires an inclusive approach that both recognizes men and boys as partners for women’s rights, and acknowledges how they stand to benefit from greater equality.
+UN Secretary-General Ban Ki-moon and UN Women Global Goodwill Ambassador Emma Watson introduced the campaign to the world in 2014, leading hundreds of thousands from around the world, including Matt Damon and former President Barack Obama, to endorse the campaign.

-At its launch, UN Women made a call to mobilize the first 100,000 men in the campaign; a goal successfully reached in just three days.
-Ever since approximately 1.3 billion commitments have been made, and this number is only growing.
-From U.S alone 137,000+ commitments have been made, half of which are by men.
+At its launch, UN Women made a call to mobilize the first 100,000 men in the campaign; a goal successfully reached in only three days!
+Now four years old, HeForShe has garnered approximately 1.3 billion commitments, a number continuing to grow.
+From the United States alone 141,000+ commitments have been made, most of which have come from men.

 The movement has four broad-based goals and through its advocacy efforts seeks to:

 - Accelerate women’s economic empowerment